scigem/sand-atlas/all_sands.md

 ---
 layout: allsands
-title: All sands
+title: All particles
-landing-title: 'All sands'
+landing-title: 'All particles'
 nav-menu: true
 description: See everything we have so far
 image: assets/images/pic02.jpg